 The key to being a successful leader is maximizing your productivity.
 When you focus on time management, it becomes much easier to excel at essential job functions including:

 - Investing more time in making strategic decisions

 - Developing more authentic and productive relationships with employees

 - Fostering stronger partnerships with key external contacts

-All of those activities require a lot of mental presence so, the more distractions and unnecessary tasks, the more effective you will become.
+All of those activities require a lot of mental presence so, the more distractions and unnecessary tasks you eliminate, the more effective you will become.

 Here are four productivity hacks that will make you a better leader:

 Employees and managers alike think that 50% meetings are a waste.
 This creates a huge loss of productivity and often makes employees frustrated with your leadership since meetings pull them away from their projects.